This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 Teacher-centered vs. student-centered classes

-It is worthwhile noting that there is a huge difference between classes where the focus is on teaching and classes where focus is on learning:
+It is worthwhile noting that there is a huge difference between classes where the focus is on teaching and classes where the focus is on learning:

-- Focus is on teaching
+- The focus is on teaching

 - They are lecture-focused